Anwesh10o9x/Covid_19-Tracker/Readme.md

-This is just a simple Covid-19 tracker using pure JavaScript
+This is just a simple Covid-19 tracker using pure JavaScript.